helsingborg-stad/app-mitt-helsingborg/docs/build_strategy.md

 To be able to properly build:

-- You have to be signed into your Apple Developer Account, and that account has to be part of the Team.
+- You must be signed into your Apple Developer Account, and that account has to be part of the Team.
 - Automatic Signing should be off (if not already) and the relevant provisioning profile should be selected for the "MittHelsingborg" target in the "Mitt Helsingborg" project.
-  - Note: for the privisioning profile to appear you might have to download the profiles first from Xcode -> Preferences -> Accounts.
+  - Note: for the provisioning profile to appear you might have to download the profiles first from Xcode -> Preferences -> Accounts.
 - You need to have a valid certificate imported into your Keychain (get this certificate from an Admin or Team member with access).

 Sometimes Pods are not properly detected; try following the steps outlined [in the Troubleshooting section](#pods--node-modules) below in that case.